- Patients

 How is Dupuytren’s contracture treated?

-- needle aponeuroromy – where the contracted tissue is divided so your finger can be stretched out again
+- needle aponeuroromy – where the contracted tissue is divided so the finger can be stretched out again

 - surgical fasciectomy